VBhojawala/vbhojawala.github.io/pages/python/07_Object_Oriented_Programming/01_Class_Object.md

 ### Getter and Setter method for data attributes

-<p> Python does not use convention of getter setter like other language such as Java because of readability. </p>
+<p> Python does not use convention of getter setter like other language such as Java because of readability.
+Python has special methods and decorators for intercepting attribute access without needing to invoke getter and setter methods on object and they are explained in next section.</p>

 {% assign code_block = code_block | plus: 1 %}